The Networking Software for Zero Trust Security

 Building highly performant micro-tunnels quickly, easily, and with the lowest cost is one thing.
 But doing it with the utmost security is quite another.
 When building this SDP solution from the ground up, we looked at all of the issues that plague networking solutions and avoided all of those traps.
 Here’s what DxOdyssey does to improve the security of your systems:

 - No “controller” node in the middle.
-DxOdyssey gateways register with a “matchmaking service” in order to locate each other.
+DxOdyssey gateways and remote clients register with a “matchmaking service” in order to locate each other.
 But after that, gateways communicate with each other directly: there is no “middleman” in the data path whatsoever, and the connectivity between the machines does not depend on the availability of the matchmaking service.

 - Protocol for communication is both secure and performant.
 DxOdyssey implements reliable, stream-oriented tunnels over UDP.
 It makes use of a number of techniques similar to TCP, including retransmission, selective acknowledgments, and congestion control.
 Its use of UDP eliminates certain types of latency and makes connectivity more reliable.